akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 Note that the order is *not* `A:1, B:1, C:1, A:2, B:2, C:2,` which would correspond to the normal fused synchronous execution model of flows where an element completely passes through the processing pipeline before the next element enters the flow.
-The next element is processed by an asynchronous operator as soon as it is emitted the previous one.
+The next element is processed by an asynchronous operator as soon as it has emitted the previous one.

 While pipelining in general increases throughput, in practice there is a cost of passing an element through the asynchronous (and therefore thread crossing) boundary which is significant.
 To amortize this cost Akka Streams uses